peterg4/PendingProjects/README.md

 # PendingProjects
 List of pending projects and project ideas
-1. TFT/LOL Tracker
-2. Personal Planner (sleep, mood, work, schedule) and graph the data with trends
+1. Personal Planner (sleep, mood, work, schedule) and graph the data with trends
-3. Better Recipe Bazaar w/ MEAN
+2. Better Recipe Bazaar w/ MEAN